danekf/GitCooking/server/README.md

 ## Seeding for development

-Run a the development server with `npm seed`
+Seed the development server with `npm seed` (NOT YET IMPLEMENTED)

+## Running dev server

+Run the server in development mode with `npm run local`.
+This will start the server with nodemon.